Office Manager – Investigators Program

-The Office Manager reports to the Director and provides administrative and operational support to both the Director and the Academic Dean (where applicable).
+This position reports to the Director of assigned campus and provides administrative and operational support to both the campus Director and the Academic Dean (where applicable).

-- Adheres to policies and procedures as outlined in the SIG Employee Handbook, SIG Day Employee Manual, and the SIG Code of Professional Conduct.
+- Adheres to policies and procedures as outlined in the SIG Employee Handbook, SIG Investigators Employee Manual, and the SIG Code of Professional Conduct.

 - Implements the organization and set-up of the office, as well as set-up and unpacking of all session materials and supplies.